 1. International clients like to do business with friends.
 Offer the service they need, but be willing to go one step further to get to know your client personally.
 Almost everyone of my international clients has invited me to come visit them and stay at their house.
 And I have done the same for them.
 It’s the way business was done years ago in America.

-2. International clients are as technologically advanced, or more, than you are.
-They know how to make use of the latest digital opportunities and they can teach you a thing or two to make you more proficient.
+2. International clients are as technologically advanced as you are, maybe even more.
+They know how to make use of the latest digital opportunities.
+They can teach you a thing or two to make you more proficient.
 And they are willing to do so.

 3. International clients have access to far more people like you with your business service.
-They don’t need you.
-They want what you have to offer, but if you don’t deliver, they can find someone else in 15 minutes or less.
+They need you, but if you don’t deliver, they can find someone else in 15 minutes or less.
 Take care of them!

 4. International clients admire your courage and determination to make it in the international business world.
 They know it’s tough.
 Once they’ve contacted you, it’s because you caught their attention.
 That says something!